All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 They did diddly squat.

-The Bush administration shows up, 9-11 happens, bam oh, we've got a problem, we've got an issue we can no longer deny, we can no longer ignore, and the people who were in power for eight years and had plenty of opportunities to get this started and do something about it, are now the ones who're saying we've lost and we can't win it, and we need to pull out.
+And the people who were in power for eight years and had plenty of opportunities to get this started and do something about it are now the ones who are saying we've lost and we can't win it and we need to pull out.

-It's open line Friday, El Rush Ball and Merry Christmas.
+It's Open Line Friday, El Rushball, and Merry Christmas.

 One of our favorite times of year here at the EIB Network.